 Students accepted into Montgomery Scholars and the Macklin Business Institute honors programs receive full tuition scholarships up to 30 credits per academic year.

 The MC Honors Program also offers a limited number of course scholarships each spring semester.
-A limited number of scholarships for the Spring 2020 semester are available.
+A limited number of scholarships will be available.
 Each scholarship will cover the cost of tuition of a three, four or five credit class at the in-county rate.
-The application deadline is December 15, 2019.
-Recipients of awards will be notified by January 15, 2020.

 MC Honors students are eligible for unique internship opportunities through the Paul Peck Humanities Institutenew window, the Potomac Review, the Women's & Gender Studies Program, and more.
 Contact an honors advisor to learn more about scholarships and internships.Skip section